Do Fishing Kayaks Flip Over Easily? The 3 Common Causes!

 Most people do not practice flipping their kayak and getting back in so they are comfortable with it.
 So what happens is, when you finally do capsize your kayak, it will most likely be the first time.

 Your safety is the primary concern if your fishing kayak were to flip!
-If your kayak flips over, anchor lines can get loose, rods and their leashes may be hanging, and all of these can entangle you.
-Don’t worry about saving your gear until you have the kayak upright and you are safely back aboard!
+If your kayak flips over, anchor lines can get loose, rods and their leashes may hang, and all of these can entangle you.
+Don’t worry about saving your gear until you have the upright kayak and are safely back aboard!

 The important thing is to get away from any hanging lines that may entangle you and impede your ability to either get back into the kayak or swim away!